-I always love reading these Date Night in the Kitchen posts when Bethany post them together.
+I always love reading these Date Night in the Kitchen posts when Bethany puts them together.
 They are so much more than just a recipe and pretty pictures.
 Two posts a month, I get a little bit of Love the Grows (the blog where I first discovered Bethany) and all of her thoughts and feelings on marriage with her talent and passion for good food thrown in.
 Bethany always tells it like it is and doesn't sugar coat or hide her true feelings.
 I love her honesty and her perspective on things.
 This post is no exception and you may find me leaving a comment on the post to add my own thoughts.

 Whenever people complain on blogs or social media about those who parade their seemingly perfect marriages in front of other people, making others feel bad about their very real not-so-perfect marriage, there is, nearly always, one scenario that gets brought up with disdain: Showing off that your husband brings you breakfast in bed.
 They'll preach to the unmarried, warning them that marriage isn't rainbows and butterflies and breakfast in bed every day, like they might see on Facebook.
 Or they'll share how bad they felt when a friend posted a picture of her husband bringing her breakfast in bed, making her feel like her marriage isn't as good as her friend's.